MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 A *struct* is a data structure that can contain data members.
 But, unlike a class, a struct is a value type.

 Structs are particularly useful for small data structures that have value semantics.
-Complex numbers, event args, points in a coordinate system, or key-value pairs in a dictionary are all good examples of structs.
+Complex numbers, or points in a coordinate system, are good examples of structs.
 The use of structs rather than classes for small data structures can make a large difference in the number of memory allocations that an application performs.

 Let's use an example to contrast classes and structs.
 Here's a version of **Point** first as a *class*.